melch-inno/wiredC/README.md

   milliseconds: 1000
 ```

-See the [actions tab](https://github.com/actions/typescript-action/actions) for runs of this action! :rocket:
+## Testing lint: use "yarn all" to run below test in the app

+"npm run build && npm run format && npm run lint && npm run package && npm test"

-## Usage:
+## Testing lint:

-After testing you can [create a v1 tag](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md) to reference the stable and latest V1 action
+to reference the stable and latest V1 action

-&& npm run lint
+npm run lint